-Support for long term care reports are often the results of political alliances that differ in their goals but are attracted by support of older age electorates.
-Increasingly, reforms that expand support of long-term care systems are driven by the so called 'greying' of the median voter.
+Support for long term care reports are often the results of political alliances that differ in their goals of but are attracted by support of older age electorates.
+Increasingly, reforms that expand support of long-term care system are driven by the so called 'greying' of the median voter.
 This means that political competition entails the proposal of new health care entitlements.
 One of the constraints to expanding supports is raising fiscal pressures.
 This explains that typically, public support is larger in highly visible and less costly types of care than for residential care or supports that simply redistribute resources between people in need of care and without care needs.
-Indeed, in the European Union, the proportion of publicly provided or funded homecare varies between 132% in the Netherlands and 3% in Portugal, with the EU-27 average standing at 31%.
-In comparison, such an average is much lower for residential care coverage, which is only 19%, and 46% for cash benefits (European Commission, 2021).
+Indeed, in the European Union, the proportion of publicly provided or funded homecare varies between 132 percent in the Netherlands and 3 percent in Portugal, with the EU-27 average standing at 31 percent.
+In comparison, such an average is much lower for residential care coverage, which is only 19%, and 46 percent for cash benefits (European Commission, 2021).

 The financing of long-term care might disproportionately fall in different hands depending on the financial mechanism in place.
-Some evidence documents that higher income individuals are less likely to support social insurance and redistributive proposals in Spain (Costa -Font et al, 2008).
-However, the proliferation of evidence suggesting the effect of supports on caregivers and the health system might increase the support of groups that do not directly benefit from long term care services too.
-That said, the fragmentation of longterm care systems in different Member States limits the comparability of evidence, and hence more generally the extent to which one can compare evidence and engage in policy imitation and transfer.
+Some evidence documents that higher income individuals are less likely to support social insurance and redistributive proposal in Spain (Costa -Font et al, 2008).
+However, the proliferation of evidence suggesting effect of supports on caregivers and the health system might increase support of groups that do not directly benefit from long term care services too.
+That said, the fragmentation of long-term care systems in different Member States, limits the comparability of evidence , and hence more generally the extent to which one can compare evidence, and engage in policy imitation and transfer.

-2.6 Behavioural Constraints to the Expansion of Long-Term Care Programs
+2.6 Behavioural constraints to the expansion of long-term care programs